A half-million young Catholics invade Rome, awaiting Pope Leo XIV at Holy Year youth festival

 The young people have been traipsing through cobblestoned streets in color-coordinated t-shirts, praying the Rosary and singing hymns with guitars, bongo drums and tambourines shimmying alongside.
 Using their flags as tarps to shield them from the sun, they have taken over entire piazzas for Christian rock concerts and inspirational talks, and stood for hours at the Circus Maximus to confess their sins to 1,000 priests offering the sacrament in a dozen different languages.

-Leo, who was elected in May as the first American pope, was flying in by helicopter Saturday evening to preside over the vigil and a question-and-answer session.
+History's first first American pope was flying in by helicopter Saturday evening to preside over the vigil.
 He was then returning to the Vatican for the night and coming back for a popemobile romp and Mass on Sunday morning.

 A mini World Youth Day, 25 years later